isaiahnields/BusinessClassifier/README.md

 ## Purpose

 The Business Classifier program is designed to categorize businesses using data from Facebook, Google, and Yelp.
-It was originally built in order to automate the classification of merchants who use iMobile3's point-of-sale and marketplace software, however it can be used whenever a database of businesses needs to be classified.
+It was originally built in order to automate the classification of merchants who use iMobile3's point-of-sale and marketplace software, however, it can be used whenever a database of businesses needs to be classified.

 ## Compatibility